Axis remarked Il-2s

 Artwork made for the book on Il-2 by Jason Moore.

 Given the lack of data, the profile represents an artist's interpretation of how the plane could have appeared when flown by an Hungarian pilot.
+A third color could have been added to the camouflage to better match Hungarian planes.

 Click on the profile to see a larger 3 views drawing.